 The collar will respond to the barrier when it crosses, setting off a discouragement to urge your dog back into his safe zones.
 Those discouragements are generally a gentle static shock, a beep, a vibration, or some combination of the three.
-You may be able to choose which is used if they have a variable mode or you can pick at purchase which collar does what you’d like.
+You may be able to choose which is used if they have a variable mode, or you can choose a system that has the correction options you prefer.

 What’s the difference between a wireless dog fence and a hybrid or semi-wireless dog fence?